bptlab/mimic-log-extraction/README.md

     icd_codes: # could also be [] to avoid ICD filtering.
 Omitting makes the tool prompt for input.
         - some ICD code
         - ...
+    icd_codes_intersection: # optional argument, if one wants to filter for disease combinations, such that patients have to have an icd code from icd_codes and from icd_codes_intersection
+        - some ICD code
+        - ...
     icd_version: 10 # 9, 10, 0
     icd_seq_num: 1
     drg_codes: [] # could also contain keys to filter for DRG codes.
 Omitting makes the tool prompt for input.